thefifthagreement/jedha-fs-s8-project/sms spam detector/README.md

 ## Preprocessing and model training
 _(sms spam detector.ipynb)_

-The CountVectorizer is used to tokenize the words and to transform the messages into a matrix.
+The CountVectorizer is used to tokenize the words and transform the messages into a matrix.

 Using a train test split with a test size of 33%, the Naive Bayes classifier does quite well: